0rphon/ETGame/README.md

 # ETGame
+written years ago. uploaded as part of me uploading all my old projects\
 Enter the Gungeon memory hack i wrote a long time ago\
-I'm uploading all my old projects.
 No idea if it still works.